empiricompany/universal-analytics-migrate/README.md

 Generate like jQuery Migrate warning messages of deprecated methods with a stack trace to allow developers to identify and fix compatibility issues.

+Simply use new Universal Analytics code and add the js.

 Supports backward compatibility API:
 #### _trackEvent
 https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide